r4in/branding-designsprints/2-SprintCycles/storytelling.md

 act 3 : presenting the solution

 ### Be Flexible
 It is very important to note that your deliverables will wide change throughout the whole process.
 What makes sense in Round 1 may not make sense in Round 4.
 Be agile, while you have a general scope of the company’s objectives and goals, the focus shall be varying every round.
 And this is how the stakeholders elimate what they think they want - not until you start showing to them what they actually need.
-Keep andWhich also means, that the layout and approach of your presentations will change as well.
+Which also means, that the layout and approach of your presentations will change as well.